TownyAdvanced/TownyResources/README.md

   - Survey **4**: Reveals Level **4** Resource.
 Cost **20000**.
 Minimum num townblocks **200**.
 - To do a Survey, enter the target town and run: `/tr survey`.
 - If the Survey succeeds, a global success message will be generated.
 Example:
-  > Goosius1 has discovered ore deposits at Rome!.
-Daily Production: 16 Diamond.
+  > Goosius1 has discovered coal deposits at Rome!.
+Daily Production: 64 Coal.
 ###### Daily Production
 - On each new Towny New Day, towns automatically produce resources.
 - Production is modified by the resource level: